Tips to Keep Your Teeth Healthy

 Your teeth play a vital role in your day-to-day, breaking down the food you eat and contributing to your appearance.
 Good oral hygiene is an intrinsic part of overall health.
-By not taking proper care of your teeth, you open yourself up to greater risk of bacterial issues, tooth decay, sensitivity, and loss of jaw bone structure – not to mention sky-high dental bills!
+By not taking proper care of your teeth, you open yourself up to a greater risk of bacterial issues, tooth decay, sensitivity, and loss of jaw bone structure – not to mention sky-high dental bills!

 Most of us know to brush our teeth twice a day, but there’s a lot more we can do.
 Here are eight great tips to keep your teeth healthy, white, and pain-free for a lifetime:

 This might be a no-brainer but you would be shocked at how many people neglect to regularly brush their teeth.
 If you do nothing else, brush your teeth at least twice a day, morning and night.
 This clears away food particles stuck in the crevices of your teeth that could otherwise fester and cause damage.
 Brushing also removes plaque and neutralizes bacteria that may cause bad breath.

 Choose a toothbrush with soft nylon bristles, it will clean effectively while remaining gentle on your gums, reducing the risk of gum recession and sensitivity.
 Toothbrushes made from natural fibers harbor bacteria and need to be replaced more often, making them the less preferable choice.
 You can also opt for an electric toothbrush.
 These are great if you need to incentivize yourself to spend more time brushing, which you’ll be likely to do to justify the higher price of the toothbrush.
 Electric toothbrushes don’t have an edge in efficacy though.
 A manual toothbrush can get the job done just as well if you use the right technique.